1997-2001 Honda CR250 – Top End Service – Part 9: Clearance Calculations

 Piston Measurements

-1. The diameter of the piston should be no LESS than 2.609 inches for both A and B cylinders.
+1. The diameter of the Piston should be no LESS than 2.609 inches for both A and B cylinders.

-2. My piston measured at 2.607, so it is out of spec by .002 inches.
+2. My Piston measured at 2.607, which is out of spec by .002 inches.

 3. We will also use this measurement to calculate the maximum Piston to cylinder clearance.